Mutual grooming

 •The groomee; the one being groomed.

-Both should be experienced at grooming in solo.
+Both should be experienced in grooming themselves.

-Verify that fingers and nails have been thoroughly cleaned.
+Check that fingers and nails have been thoroughly cleaned.

 The equality rule